 Height: 20.00 to 25.00 feet

 Bloom Description: Creamy white

 Suggested Use: Street Tree, Flowering Tree

 Attracts: Hummingbirds, Butterflies

 Tolerate: Deer, Clay Soil

-This Japanese tree lilac cultivar is a small tree or large shrub which typically grows 20-25' tall with a rounded crown.
+'Ivory Silk' is a small tree or large shrub which typically grows 20-25' tall with a rounded crown.
 Creamy white, fragrant, single flowers are arranged in dense, terminal clusters (panicles to 12" long).
 Blooms later than most other species of lilac (late May to early June in St. Louis).
 Elliptic to ovate, dark green leaves (to 5" long).
 Attractive reddish-brown bark.

 No serious insect or disease problems.
 This is one of the easiest of the lilacs to grow.
 It reportedly has good resistance to some of the major pests of lilacs, such as powdery mildew, scale and borers.
 It has some susceptibility to additional diseases including blights, leaf spots, wilt and ring spot virus.
 Additional insect pests of note include caterpillars and leaf miner.
 Flower buds are susceptible to frost injury in early spring.

 Effective as a specimen in the landscape.
 Tree forms are effective along streets, in lawns, near decks/patios or in foundations.
 Shrub forms are effective in borders or small groups.
 May be used as a screen along property lines.